mR4smussen/CScribe/README.md

 - [ ] Create conversations and invite peers
 - [ ] Send/receive message
 - [ ] Evaluate efficiency and robustness
+    - [ ] consider which attacks we are vulnerable to

+## Nice to have / future work
+- [ ] Provide option for discovering conversations
+- [ ] Consider group keys
+- [ ] Consider ways to share public keys